Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

 ***What does it do?***

-For each module specified in `target_modules`, the finetuned LoRa adapters are added to their corresponding original quantized weights.
+For each module specified in `target_modules`, the adapter weights A and B are added to their corresponding original quantized weights.

 For instance, $$W_Q$$ is updated with the following formula $$W_Q$$ = $$W_Q$$ + $$ΔW$$.